tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 was harder than I thought it would be --- good user research.

 After some trial and error, I settled on writing the uploader in JavaScript and using [`tus-js-client`](https://github.com/tus/tus-js-client).
-Motion runs as a different user than my own account on the system, so my usual recommendation of "[do all Node management with NVM](https://github.com/nvm-sh/nvm)" led to _many_ problems.
+The Motion service runs as its own account, so my usual recommendation of "[do all Node management with NVM](https://github.com/nvm-sh/nvm)" led to _many_ problems.